 I fell into the same trap that Milo did in the story.
 I made a quick judgement about Milo just by looking at the cover of the book.
 Matt de la Peña wrote this book to help people like me learn to question first impressions.
 He wants readers to consider different possibilities with the people we see.

 This lesson activity will help readers to question their first assumptions of Milo after reading Milo Imagines the World.

 Begin the lesson by showing learners the cover of the book.
 Ask learners to share what the illustrator wants us to know about Milo.
 Record responses on chart paper.

 Tell readers that while you read, their job is to notice new information about Milo.
 Learners can infer how he feels and discover his living situation.
 Record new information on the chart paper.

 At the end of the story, learners will know more about Milo.
 Invite learners to reflect on how their thinking changed about Milo from the beginning of the story to the end.
 Discuss how Milo questioned his assumptions and considered different possibilities.
 Ask why it’s important to practice this reflection process when meeting new people.

-Subscribe to our blog to get access to our free lesson activity worksheets.
+Subscribe to my blog to get access to our free lesson activity worksheets.
 A worksheet is available for Milo Meets the World.

 If you like the lesson ideas on this blog, you might want to check out my books!